ads990/Molecule-example/README.md

 5. Run 'molecule test' - to execute full set of tests on test role
 6. To execute test on another role: 'cd ~/molecule-example/roles/tomcat'
 7. Run 'molecule test'

+Molecule is certainly a powerful tool allowing for Ansible code testing.
+It will shine when used in conjuction with CI tooling (Jenkins, Travis CI etc), where each commit could trigger a pipeline where a new merge is only allowed once automated testing is completed.